 Time to ride the recumbent again.
-I had spent months away from my avant-garde Reynolds Wishbone, having done the grueling Terrible Two double century on Canny, in addition to a social C-Ya ride of the annual MS Tour du Jour.
+I had spent months away from the Reynolds Wishbone, having done the grueling Terrible Two double century on the Cannondale road bike, in addition to a social C-Ya ride of the annual MS Tour du Jour.
 But as I’d be riding my last double of 2000, the Knoxville Fall Classic on my recumbent, it’s time to start getting serious.

 There was no on-day registration due to the ride organizers’ wish to limit ridership, as they felt enough people had signed up early already.
 Apparently, this was proclaimed to be the “Best Century in the U.S.” by Bicycling Magazine one year, so this was no surprise.
 Actually, that proclamation would be a surprise to me.
 But more on this later.